bencline1/Allpix_GaAs/doc/usermanual/framework.md

-Structure & Components of the Framework {#ch:framework}
+Structure & Components of the Framework
 =======================================

 This chapter details the technical implementation of the Allpix²